 These historical processes appeal to me because they make you go back in time where nothing is to be taken for granted and a slow pace is warranted.
 This slow pace makes you live each moment more intense, as opposed to the volatile character of modern society.

-I also wander a lot.
-It’s like getting lost but then on purpose, in order to flee from society and the world, or more precise, its compulsiveness.
+My main subject is landscapes.
+I love to wander a lot.
+It’s like getting lost but then on purpose.
+Perhaps in order to flee from society and the world, or more precise, its compulsiveness.
 The melancholic feel in my images is inherent to the processes I use and aesthetic choices I make to create them.
 They articulate my feelings of sadness this world gives me, combined with the inability to make myself feel at home in it, besides the place I live in.
 The Germans have the most beautiful and comprehensive word for this state of mind: Weltschmerz.

 Feel free to visit me at the following places: